justinjest/python-essentials/assignments/03IntroToDataEngineering.md

 ### **Step 1: Complete the Coding Tasks**

 Homework for this assignment is created within your `python_homework` folder.
-Create an `assignment3` branch.
-Then, write Python code with the usual comment lines.
+Create an `assignment3` branch and checnge to the `assignment3` folder.
+Write your code in `assignment3.py`.
+As with the previous lessons, you will run unit tests on the assignment `pytest -v -x assignment3-test.py`.

 ---